Chemical Risk Assessment Structure

 Take an expansive look by examining incident, accident, and sick leave reports that may help you to get information about chemical spills, fires, illnesses, injuries, and near misses.

-• Sick leave records can indicate a chemical accident, fire or exposure that was never officially reported.
+• Sick leave records can indicate a chemical accident, fire, or exposure that was never officially reported.

 • Safety meeting minutes can expose a chemical hazard reported by a worker but never followed up.